 A little over a month ago, attempts to dismantle Obamacare appeared doomed when the Republicans did not have enough vote.
 The current bill was rushed to a vote before the CBO had a chance to review it.

-Rose Garden ceremonies are normally reserved for major bill signings and big presidential moments, but Trump wanted to project an image of success – even on a bill that passed the Republican-led House with only a vote to spare.
+Rose Garden ceremonies are normally reserved for major bill signings and big presidential moments, but Donald Trump wanted to project an image of success – even on a bill that passed the Republican-led House with only a vote to spare.